pantrombka/NonCoin/README.md

 --------------------------------------------------
 -5: this is small projects.
 I thought I can create in two days.
 Because I have enought free time to my hobby projects I estimate project size to 5 days.
 So it was 5 days to finish

--0.5:learning about blockchain;
+-0.5: learning about blockchain;
-+0.5:learning about blockchain;
++0.5: learning about blockchain;
 +1: definition of Block;
--0.5:thinking about method of minining;
+-0.5: thinking about method of minining;
-+0.5:thinking about method of minining;
++0.5: thinking about method of minining;
 +1: Instagram and mining;
--0.5:learning about peers in blockchain;
+-0.5: learning about peers in blockchain;
-+0.5:learning about peers in blockchain;
++0.5: learning about peers in blockchain;
 +1: Adding Peers;
 +1: Sending method;
 -2: problems with cryptography;